 Dynamic introductions end with a dominant chord that moves to the initial tonic chord of the static harmony.
 The final dominant chord can be extended into a dominant prolongation.
 Thus the form of dynamic introduction is similar to a structure of a complete closing section but with the final tonic chord overlapping with the first tonic chord of the static harmony.

 For dynamic harmony at the start of a phrase to be a Dynamic Introduction it must be fully integrated or internal to the phrase.
 Dynamic harmony may also exist as independent lead-ins to phrases either as introductions or as linking passages.
 In the latter case the dynamic introduction is an incomplete phrase and is external to the complete phrase.
 (See Chapter 6.)
+The following figure shows the form of a complete phrase extended by a dynamic introduction:

 The first subject of the Beethoven Piano Sonata, Opus 31 No. 3. starts with a dynamic introduction: